morrison93/MobileApp-Albums-React-Native/README.md

 		4.2.
 Divided the CardSection component for placing diferent pieces of data;
 		4.3.
 Styled the diferent CardSection components;
 	5. Make content scrollable;
+	6. Create a "Buy Now" Button:
+		6.1.
+Create a Button component;
+		6.2.
+Styled component;
+		6.3.
+Linked component to outside URL by Linking